 You may find that relieving stress helps ease your symptoms.
-People with IBD who smoke may have fewer IBD symptoms if they quit.
-We have programs to help you manage stress and, if you smoke, to quit.
+People with Crohn's disease who smoke may have fewer symptoms if they quit.
+We have programs to help you manage stress and, if you smoke, quit.
 NewYork-Presbyterian offers stress management and lifestyle optimization services through our Integrative Health and Well-being program.
 Our therapies can help to promote relaxation, reduce stress and anxiety, and relieve your symptoms.

-We understand how IBD symptoms can affect your life, including relationships with your family members and others, your ability to travel and pursue leisure activities, and perhaps even your choice of career.
+We understand how IBD symptoms can affect your life, including relationships with your family members and others, your ability to travel and pursue leisure activities, and perhaps even your career choice.
 Our psychologists provide emotional care, one-on-one and through support groups.
 We also offer educational programs to help you live the best life you can with IBD.

 Medications for IBD

 A variety of medicines are available to treat people with IBD, depending on your disease type and symptoms.
-You may receive anti-inflammatory drugs, steroids, antibiotics, probiotics, drugs that suppress the immune response, or biologic drugs (which inhibit the proteins causing IBD symptoms).
+You may receive anti-inflammatory drugs, steroids, antibiotics, probiotics, drugs that suppress the immune response, or biological drugs (which block the inflammation-promoting proteins causing IBD symptoms).

-If your medication is given intravenously (as biologic drugs typically are), you can receive them in our comfortable and modern infusion centers, under the care of our compassionate and experienced nurses.
-Infusion therapies for IBD also include ion infusions for IBD-associated anemia, stem cell infusion therapy, medications for controlling chronic pain, intravenous hydration, and nutrition therapy.
+If your medication is given intravenously (as biological drugs typically are), you can receive them in our comfortable and modern infusion centers, under the care of our compassionate and experienced nurses.
+Infusion therapies for IBD also include iron infusions for IBD-associated anemia, stem cell infusion therapy, medications for controlling chronic pain, intravenous hydration, and nutrition therapy.

 If dietary and lifestyle changes and medications are not enough to control your IBD symptoms, surgery may be necessary.
 Whenever possible, we use minimally invasive laparoscopy, which is associated with smaller incisions, less discomfort after surgery, and a speedier recovery than open abdominal surgery.
 Our colorectal surgeons have pioneered IBD surgical approaches used today and offer resection (removal of diseased intestinal tissue), strictureplasty to open intestines narrowed by scar tissue, and removal of the colon and rectum if needed.

-Reconstructive intestinal surgery is available to maintain bowel function whenever possible.
+Reconstructive intestinal surgery, such as ileal pouch surgery and pouch revision surgery, is available to maintain bowel function whenever possible.
 If an ostomy is required, our ostomy nurses support patients and their families adjusting to life with this bag worn outside the abdomen to collect waste.

-People with IBD are at risk for colorectal cancer and osteoporosis and may have other digestive disorders, as a result of inflammatory malabsorption.
-Your team will provide you with the monitoring you need to find cancer early, if it does arise, and to manage any complications.
+People with IBD are at risk for colorectal cancer and osteoporosis and may have other digestive disorders due to inflammatory malabsorption.
+Your team will provide you with the monitoring you need to find cancer early if it does arise and manage any complications.
 Because IBD tends to run in families, genetic counseling is available for your family members who may be concerned about their risk.